k8ssandra/k8ssandra-operator/docs/content/en/tasks/secure/security/_index.md

 For more, see the [secrets]({{< relref "#secrets" >}}) section of this security topic.

-## Stargate security

-Stargate has no specific credentials.
-It uses the same superuser as defined for Cassandra.

 ## Reaper security

 With authentication enabled, K8ssandra creates three distinct users for Reaper: